weekendesk/kubernetes-the-hard-way/docs/03-compute-resources.md

 > Ask a collegue to give you this ssh private key and copy it in your `~/.ssh` directory.
 You can also choose to use a new key pair, in that case generate a new key pair.

-Then, create a new Elastic IP, associate it to the newly created instance, ssh into the machine and enable ip forwarding.
+Then ssh into the machine and enable ip forwarding.
 ```
 $ ssh -i ~/.ssh/k8s-the-hard-way.pem ubuntu@public-ip-of-the-instance
 ubuntu:~$ sudo -i